Using Liquibase Without Changelogs

-Liquibase simply execute files in alphabetical order and will track what has ran based on the filename.
+Liquibase simply executes files in alphabetical order and will track what has run based on the filename.

-Also make sure you use a consistent case for your filenames.
-Some systems will sort them case sensitively and others will not, so for best portability pick a case and stick to it.
+Also, make sure you use a consistent case for your filenames.
+Some systems consider case sensitively and others will not — so for best portability, pick a case and stick to it.

 Like all changesets, Liquibase tracks the checksum of the changeset when it was executed against each database.
 So, if you modify a SQL file after it has been executed somewhere, Liquibase will throw an error on the next update saying that the checksum has changed.
 Therefore, each new step in your database migration should be in its own file—don’t append to an existing file.